 - Potatoes- I prefer a simple russet, but I have heard other people like reds.
-I would suggest startiing with russets then moving to something else once you get the hang of it.
+I would suggest starting with russets and then moving to something else once you get the hang of it.

-- Whole wheat flour- I recommend a whole wheat pastry flour.
+- Whole wheat flour- I recommend whole wheat pastry flour.
 I have had the best success with this and never had hard gnocchi.
 The pastry flour is a lower protein flour and I think works really well here.
-Other flours- spelt, red and white winter wheat are all higher protein flours and make the gnocchi more dense.
+Other flours- spelt, red, and white winter wheat are all higher protein flours and make the gnocchi denser.
 You can try both too though, and see which you like best.

 What Are Gnocchi?

 They are traditional Italian pasta.
 Mostly they are made with just potatoes, flour, egg, and a touch of salt.
 It is mixed and formed as you would other pasta.

 There are other varieties you can make though- sweet potato, spinach, pumpkin,etc. I have seen a lot of people get really creative.
 I won't do that here, we are sticking with the classic.

 Preparing The Potatoes

 Prepping your potatoes is pretty simple.
 Let me teach you how.